-Three weeks ago I thought chocolate muffins were just an excuse to call cupcakes muffins so that you could eat them for breakfast and not feel guilty.
+Three weeks ago I thought chocolate muffins were just an excuse to call cupcakes muffins so that you could eat them for breakfast.
 I’ve changed my mind.
-During our trip to London we found chocolate muffins in several bakeries and they were so much more than just unfrosted chocolate cupcakes.
+During our trip to London we found chocolate muffins in several bakeries, and they were so much more than just un-frosted chocolate cupcakes.

 Good chocolate muffins like the ones I tried in London are different from cupcakes.
 They’re heavier, have bigger crowns and are in some cases even richer than cupcakes.
 Furthermore, a good chocolate muffin should not need frosting.

-Thanks to your comments, Google and Food TV, I have at least 5 chocolate muffin recipes to try.
+Thanks to your comments as well as Google and Food TV, I have at least 5 chocolate muffin recipes to try.
 I’ve made a dent and have tested one.
-Tonight, while simultaneously preparing an Asian entree from from Cooking Light, I threw together some chocolate muffins recommended to me by Joe, who got the recipe from the always reliable King Arthur Flour company.
+Tonight, while simultaneously preparing dinner, I threw together some chocolate muffins recommended to me by Joe, who got the recipe from the always reliable King Arthur Flour company.
 End result – good, rich muffins which were requested and eaten for dessert by my daughter.
 This says a lot since she’s a five year old who generally eats the icing off cupcakes and throws away the “stalk”.
 The muffins pleased a tough audience.

 Recipe is below.
 I used Hershey’s Dark unsweetened cocoa powder, the only Dutch process cocoa I had in the house and the reason why mine are almost black (second photo only).
 While these are on the heavier side and not the same as the one I had in Europe, like these.
 I did find the combo of all-purpose flour and 3/4 cup whole wheat pastry flour inconvenient and strange, but I had the wwpf on hand and went with it anyway.

-Update: These days I just use all-purpose.
+Update: These days I just use all-purpose flour.
 Also, the recipe on King Arthur’s site has been updated, but after making these multiple times I’m happy with this older version which uses a little less flour, more milk and a higher temp.

 King Arthur Chocolate Muffins